MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Concepts/3-Examine the vibe coding process.md

         - Supporting Documentation
         - Sign-Off

-    - Create low-fidelity wireframe diagrams that show the user interface and user experience:
+    - Create low-fidelity wireframe diagrams that show the user interface and help explain the user experience:

-        Give the AI tool your PRD and a prompt to create wireframes for the application.
-The AI tool will generate a low-fidelity wireframe diagram that shows the user interface and user experience.
+        Give the AI tool your PRD and a prompt to create wireframe diagrams for the application.
+The AI tool will generate low-fidelity wireframe diagrams (text-based layouts) that represent the user interface and help to define the user experience.

-        - You can use M365 Copilot to create wireframes
+        - You can use M365 Copilot to create images of wireframe diagrams
-        - Here is a GitHub Copilot Agent project for wireframes: (https://github.com/agoldbe/wireframer)
+        - Here is a GitHub Copilot Agent project for wireframe diagrams: (https://github.com/agoldbe/wireframer)
-        - You can use a tool like Figma, Miro, or draw.io to create wireframes
+        - You can use a tool like Figma to create high-fidelity wireframe diagrams, or you can use tools like Miro or draw.io to create medium-fidelity wireframe diagrams.

-1. Agent uses the PRD and wireframes to develop a prototype
+1. Agent uses the PRD and wireframe diagrams to develop a prototype

-    The AI tool will use the PRD and wireframes to develop a prototype of the application.
+    The AI tool will use the PRD and wireframe diagrams to develop a prototype of the application.

     The GitHub Copilot Agent will: